-What about the exchange rate pass-through to world commodity prices?
-There have been many studies on this issue, including Ridler and Yandle (1972), Dornbusch (1987), Fleisig and van Wijnbergen (1985), Giovannini (1988), Gilbert (1989), and Radetzki et al. (1990).
+There have been quite a few studies on the degree of pass through in world commodity markets, including Ridler and Yandle (1972), Dornbusch (1987), Fleisig and van Wijnbergen (1985), Giovannini (1988), Gilbert (1989), and Radetzki et al. (1990).
 But this issue has been somewhat overlooked in the current literature even though the profession started to pay an attention to the linkage between the exchange rate and commodity prices since the Great Recession, as noted in Jeffrey Frankel's aforementioned VOX article.

-Since world commodities are highly tradable, one may expect that the Law of One Price (LOP) should hold in the world commodity market at least in the long-run, because commodity arbitrages will occur otherwise (Goldberg and Verboven 2005, Eckard 2004, Pippenger and Phillips 2008).
-Then an appreciation (depreciation) of the US dollar will result in a fall (rise) in dollar denominated commodity prices.
-In the presence of price stickiness, however, actual adjustments of the world commodity prices may not take place immediately in response to an exchange rate shock.
+Since world commodities are highly tradable, one may expect that the Law of One Price (LOP) should hold in world commodity markets at least in the long-run, because commodity arbitrages will occur otherwise (Goldberg and Verboven 2005, Eckard 2004, Pippenger and Phillips 2008).
+Then, appreciations (depreciations) of the US dollar will result in a fall (rise) in commodity prices in dollars.
+In the presence of price stickiness, however, actual adjustments of the world commodity prices may not take place immediately in response to exchange rate shocks.

 In what follows, we attempt to answer the following questions.
-First, how quickly do commodity prices adjust to the long-run equilibrium when there's an exchange rate shock?
-Is the speed of adjustment constant over time?
-Secondly, how homogeneous are the long-run responses of commodity prices to the exchange rate shock?
-Are long-run price elasticities near one in absolute value?
-Third, what are the policy implications of the volatility of the commodity price?
+First, how quickly do commodity prices adjust to the long-run equilibrium when exchange rate shocks occur?
+Second, how homogeneous/heterogeneous are the responses?
+Are long-run exchange rate elasticities of prices near one in absolute value?
+Third, what are the policy implications of high price volatility triggered by exchange rate shocks?

-We used monthly frequency world commodity prices from the IMF data base and estimated impulse response functions of commodity prices to exchange rate shocks using a recursively identified VAR framework.
-We further estimated dynamic exchange rate elasticities of the commodity prices.
+We employ 49 monthly frequency primary commodity prices from the IMF website.
+We estimate impulse response functions of the commodity prices to the exchange rate shock using a recursively identified VAR model framework.
+Also, we define and estimate the dynamic elasticity of the commodity price with respect to the exchange rate.
 Our major findings are as follows.

-First, commodity prices tend to slowly adjust to their long-run equilibrium when the exchange rate shock occurs.
-Initial responses are typically much weaker than longer run responses, which implies a high degree price stickiness in the short-run.
-Most prices take 8 to 12 months to stabilize.
-One notable exception is oil prices which stabilize in about 4 months.
-Second, the responses of commodity prices exhibit high degree heterogeneity.
-Some commodities such as beef, pork, and logs under-correct to the exchange rate shock, that is, the price elasticities of these commodities are substantially less than one in absolute value.
-Some others, like corn, lamb, sugar, hide, and crude oil adjust on par with the exchange rate movement.
-Prices of the commodities like barley, peanuts, rubber, aluminum, and nickel over-correct.
+First, world commodity prices tend to adjust to their long-run equilibrium slowly when the exchange rate shock occurs.
+Short-run responses are mostly a lot weaker than those in the long-run, which implies a substantial degree of nominal rigidity in the short-run notwithstanding high tradability of the world commodities.
+Most prices take roughly 8 to 12 months to converge to their long-run equilibrium.
+One notable exceptions are oil prices which stabilize in about 4 months.

+Second, the price responses vary greatly across commodities.
+Some commodities such as beef, pork, and logs under-adjust to the exchange rate shock, that is, exchange rate elasticity estimates of these commodity prices are substantially less than one in absolute value.
+Some other commodities such as corn, lamb, sugar, hide, and crude oil adjust on par to the exchange rate movement.
+Prices of the commodities like barley, peanuts, rubber, aluminum, and nickel tend to over-correct exchange rate adjustments.

-&lt;sup>2There is a strand of studies that suggests evidence of the failure of the law of one price, such as Engel and Rogers (1999), Asplund and Friberg (2001), Goldberg and Verboven (2005).
-But Pippenger and Phillips (2008) maintain that all tests that fail to support the LOP are due to the result of ignoring important practical implications of arbitrage.
+&lt;sup>2There is a strand of studies that provides empirical evidence against the LOP, to name a few, Engel and Rogers (1999), Asplund and Friberg (2001), Goldberg and Verboven (2005).
+But Pippenger and Phillips (2008) point out that these test results might be caused by ignoring some important practical implications of arbitrages.

-For those commodities that over-react to the exchange rate shock, their prices in the rest of the world (outside the US) would increase (decrease) permanently in the long-run when the US dollar depreciates (appreciates) unexpectedly.
-That is, US dollar exchange rate shocks would generate high volatility in these commodity prices.
-Put differently, not only fundamental demand/supply factors, but also financial factors may be responsible for the highly volatile movements in commodity prices we observed recently, which calls for attention from policy-makers to financial markets dynamics in order to help stabilize commodity prices in the local markets.
+For those commodities that over-react to the exchange rate shock, local prices in the rest of the world (outside the US) would increase (decrease) permanently in the long-run when the US dollar depreciates (appreciates) unexpectedly.
+We note that these prices will exhibit very high volatility when exchange rate shocks occur.
+Putting it differently, we have to pay attention to financial factors, in addition to demand/supply factors, in order to understand recent volatile movements of commodity prices, which may provide useful information for policy-makers who strive to stabilize commodity prices in the local markets.